I couldn't outrun myself.

 I kept playing.
 Kept using at home.
 Kept telling myself it was under control.

-Thanksgiving 2010 — The End of Football
+Thanksgiving 2010 — the end of football

 Third year.
 Supposed to be my breakout season.
 I borrowed a hundred bucks, drove my roommate to the airport, hit the casino and won five hundred.
 Right there I decided: we're flying back to Guelph for the weekend.
 I'd make it back for practice.